sparkflows/sparkflows-docs/docs/troubleshooting/scheduler.rst

 Scheduler
 ============

-This document explains some of the common issues and corresponding resolutions.
+This document explains some of the common issues and corresponding resolutions related to Scheduler.

 1. Pipeline Trigger Delay Due to Concurrent Scheduling
 ------------------------